Presidency of Andrew Jackson: Election of 1828

 The 1828 election was a rematch between Jackson and John Quincy Adams, who had faced–off against each other four years earlier in the 1824 presidential election.
 Jackson had won a plurality, but not the required majority, of the electoral vote in the 1824 election, while Adams, Secretary of War William H. Crawford, and Speaker of the House Henry Clay also received a significant share of the vote.
 Under the rules of the Twelfth Amendment, the U.S. House of Representatives held a contingent election.
 The House elected Adams as president.
 Jackson denounced the House vote as the result of an alleged "corrupt bargain" between Adams and Clay, who became Adams's Secretary of State after the latter succeeded outgoing President James Monroe in March 1825.

 Jackson was nominated for president by the Tennessee legislature in October 1825, more than three years before the 1828 election.
 It was the earliest such nomination in presidential history, and it attested to the fact that Jackson's supporters began the 1828 campaign almost as soon as the 1824 campaign ended.
 Adams's presidency floundered, as his ambitious agenda faced defeat in a new era of mass politics.
-Critics led by Jackson attacked Adams policies as a dangerous expansion of federal power.
+Critics led by Jackson attacked Adams's policies as a dangerous expansion of federal power.
 Senator Martin Van Buren, who had been a prominent supporter of Crawford in the 1824 election, emerged as one of the strongest opponents of Adams's policies, and he settled on Jackson as his preferred candidate in the 1828 election.
 Jackson also won the support of Vice President John C. Calhoun, who opposed much of Adams's agenda on states' rights grounds.
 Van Buren and other Jackson allies established numerous pro-Jackson newspapers and clubs around the country, while Jackson made himself available to visitors at his Hermitage plantation.